-Poster Title: Videos over traditional teaching techniques: time to set a new standard in the undergraduate histology curriculum?
+Poster Title: Videos as an adjunct to traditional teaching: time to set a new standard in the histology multimedia realm?

 Poster Abstract:

-Introduction: modernThe delivery of medical education is changing in modern curriculums.
-There has been a gradual decline in time allocated to basic science teaching and a greater emphasis on active, self-directed methods of teaching.
+Introduction: In modern medical curriculums there has been a gradual decline in time allocated to basic science teaching and a greater emphasis on active, self-directed methods of teaching.
 The same trends are being seen in histology, with the introduction of virtual microscopy banks and online multimedia resources to aid self-study.
 This study aimed to assess the impact of different educational video formats versus traditional teaching techniques.

-Method: A randomised, cross-sectional study was conducted with thirty clinical students enrolled at the University of Southampton and free from one year of formal Faculty histology teaching.
+Method: A randomised, cross-sectional study was conducted with thirty medical students enrolled at the University of Southampton and free from one year of formal Faculty histology teaching.
 Participants were randomly assigned to either traditional teaching (n = 10), interactive video (n = 10) or screencast (n = 10).
-Primary outcomes measured were 1) knowledge gain and retention, assessed using OBA-style multiple choice question tests before and after the teaching sessions, as well as at week 4.Secondary outcomes included 2) student perceptions, assessed using Likert-scale questionnaires.
+Outcomes measured were 1) knowledge gain and retention, assessed using OBA-style MCQ tests before and after the teaching sessions, as well as at week 4, and 2) student perceptions, assessed using Likert-scale questionnaires.

-Results: A significant improvement was witnessed within all teaching modalities: script (mean gain 37.5%, P = 0.002), interactive video (mean gain 38.5%, P = 0.002) and screencast (mean gain 36.7%, P = 0.008).
-There was no significant difference between teaching modalities on knowledge gain.
-[Insert knowledge retention results]1.
-Student perceptions regarding the self-study videos was positive and suggested that the use of animations, clear layout and even humour proved to be important components in ensuring engagement with the histology material.
-Students in the video groups tended to find the new teaching resource more effective than traditional methods (P = 0.058)2.
+Results: A significant improvement in mean knowledge gain was observed for all teaching modalities: script (37.5%, P = 0.002), interactive video (38.5%, P = 0.002) and screencast (36.7%, P = 0.008).
+There was no statistically significant differences between teaching modalities with respect to knowledge gain and knowledge retention.
+73.3% of students agreed to consider integrating videos into their learning and suggested that the use of animations, clear layout and even humour proved to be important components in ensuring a strong engagement with the histology material.

-Conclusion: This study uniquely assesses different educational video modalities contemporaryand demonstrates non-inferiority compared to traditional methods.
-The positive perceptions associated with the histology videos suggests that integrating videos as part of histology teaching could improve student perceptions and test scores.
+Conclusion: This study is the first to assess different educational video modalities in the field of histology.
+The integration of histology videos provides an extra resource for contemporary students and makes a challenging subject more engaging, without affecting student assessment scores.

 Disclosures: Funded by an Anatomical Society Undergraduate Studentship.